Our Patrons

 Sir Mark always has time for our men and women of the Armed Forces, and understands that for many of them, the road to recovery is not a sprint but a long battle for them and their families.

-Lady Peta has been supported the charity since it was founded, becoming a patron in 2008, and took part in the first ever Big Battlefield Bike Ride back in 2008.
-Since then, Peta has climbed Kilimanjaro, cycled across France, run the London Marathon, tobogganed, wing walked and jumped out a plane all in support of the Charity.
+Lady Peta has supported the charity since it was founded, becoming a Patron in 2008, and took part in the first ever Big Battlefield Bike Ride back then.
+Since then, Peta has climbed Kilimanjaro, cycled across France, run the London Marathon, tobogganed, wing walked and jumped out of a plane, all in support of the Charity.

-Lady Peta has gained recognition for her work in business, particularly in event planning and brand development.
+She has gained recognition for her work in business too, particularly in event planning and brand development.

 Patron

 Ken served in the British Army for 25 years.
-He started as a tank driver but after being selected for Sandhurst he spent most of his career as an officer with the Queens Regiment and the Princess of Wales's Royal Regiment and eventually became an SAS Troop and Squadron Commander where as he puts it 'he got sent away to some very unsafe places and couldn't tell anybody anything about it'!
+He started as a tank driver but after being selected for Sandhurst he spent most of his career as an officer with the Queens Regiment and the Princess of Wales' Royal Regiment, eventually becoming an SAS Troop and Squadron Commander, where - as he puts it - 'he got sent away to some very unsafe places and couldn't tell anybody anything about it!'

 General the Lord Dannatt GCB CBE MC DL, President